 1. What is the advantage of mPOS over normal POS?

-mPOS offers portability, allowing businesses to accept payments anywhere using mobile devices.
+mPOS offers portability, allowing your business to accept payments anywhere using mobile devices.
 It’s cost-effective and ideal for small businesses or those on the go.

 2. What are the disadvantages of mPOS?